16 Different Types of Hybrid Chicken Breeds

 However, it can be slightly skittish and may not be as suitable for backyard living as other breeds.

-It is best to feed them high-quality food such as grains, corn, barley, oats, wheat, and vitamin-fortified water.
+Feeding them high-quality food such as grains, corn, barley, oats, wheat, and vitamin-fortified water is best.

 This breed may also have temperament issues such as aggression or shyness towards humans or other animals.